-From the iconic Blue Cave of Meis to the Blue Grotto of Kastellorizo, the blue caves of Greece have intrigued travellers and natives for centuries.
-Indeed, historians have evidence that suggests some of these caves were once used as sites to worship ancient Gods.
+From the iconic Blue Cave of Meis to the Blue Grotto of Kastellorizo, the blue caves of Greece have intrigued travelers and natives for centuries.
+Indeed, historians have evidence that suggests some of these caves were once used as sites to worship ancient gods.

 Nowadays, the various caves are populated by discerning visitors keen to enjoy the very best spectacles the world has to offer, with some choosing to cool off with a leisurely swim in the azure waters.

 The perfect stop off along an island-hopping itinerary in Greece, the blue caves promise to delight just as much as the attractions found around the mainland.

 In this article, we take a look at 5 of the best blue caves to visit during a superyacht charter in Greece.

 Accessed via an underground passage on the east coast of the island of Kefalonia, the Melissani Lake Cave is a crystal blue cave with a truly magical history.

 More specifically, it is said to have been the home of the Nymphs who would gather to dance and sing around the spectacular natural formation.

 A few centuries ago, the roof of the cave collapsed, allowing sunlight to filter in from above, making the attraction even more beautiful.

 A descent into mythical Greece, the Melissani Lake Cave is a perfect spot to explore during a luxury yacht charter vacation

 Due to the hole in the roof, the cave is best visited around noon when the sun is at its highest, creating the illusion that the water and surroundings are wholly blue.